Whether you’re a seasoned freelance writer or a new writer with no experience, freelance writing jobs that pay are still

 - Ghostwriting pays better than regular freelance writing.
 When you ghostwrite, it’s not unheard of to increase your fee by 15%-20% (or more).

 - You can make great freelance writing business relationships by ghostwriting.
 People who pay for ghostwriters tend to have money (and connections).
 Oftentimes, these clients can refer you to others.

 If your primary goal is to build up a strong list of writing samples, ghostwriting isn’t for you.

 But if your goal is to make money writing and build potentially-profitable business relationships, it’s something to consider.

 And here’s the best part:

 Because so many freelance writers loathe ghostwriting, there isn’t as much competition.

-7. Poach Clients from Successful Freelance Writers in Your Niche
+7. Find Clients Who are Already Hiring Successful Freelance Writers in Your Niche

 Want to write for great clients in your niche who pay top dollar?